 About Dan Ginsberg

-Dan Ginsberg (born 1946) is a multi-media contemporary artists and writer who was born in the East New York Section of Brooklyn.
+Dan Ginsberg (born 1946) is a multi-media contemporary artists and writer who was born in the East New York Section of Brooklyn, New York.
 Over the years he’s worked in the fashion, bio-medical research and education industries while continuing his artwork and writing.
 He returned to the studio full-time in 2015.

 After graduating from The School of Visual Arts in 1967, Dan worked in a fashion catalog studio until entering the Army (1968-70).
 As a line-duty Military Policeman on Okinawa, he also established himself as a Criminal Photographer with the Criminal Investigation Division (CID) and as a photo-journalist during the Okinanwan reversion disturbances (1969-70).